Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features

 As described in Section~\ref{subsec:pipeline}, the SM identification performance can be assessed via the reconstruction error~\eqref{eq:rec_err}.
 In addition, the following quantities are hereafter considered. \begin{itemize} \item \textit{estimated number of active events} $\widehat{M}_{eff}$: it results to be interesting to compare $\widehat{M}_{eff}$ with $\widehat{M}$.
 Indeed, when these variables are different, their comparison allows to understand if the identification procedure is affected by overfitting ($\widehat{M}_{eff} > M$) or underfitting ($\widehat{M}_{eff} < M$).
 Moreover, this reveals the importance of the rounding operation through the map~\eqref{eq:rounding_map}. \item \textit{Kullback-Leibler (KL) divergence} $D_{KL}$: even though the focus of this work is on the identification of the active events stimulation actions (via the estimation of the matrix $\vect{T}$), it is also worth studying the capability of retrieving the events a-priori distribution.
 To this aim, it is possible to compute the KL divergence between $\left\lbrace \pi_m \right\rbrace_{m=1}^M$ and $\left\lbrace \widehat{\pi}_{m,eff} \right\rbrace_{m=1}^{\widehat{M}_{eff}}$.
 However, accounting for the fact that the two distributions might not have the same support (i.e., whenever $e_r \neq 0$), it results to be more convenient to consider the following modified version of the KL divergence:

 where $M_\tau \leq M$ is the number of \textit{detected} active events (note that if $M_\tau=0$, $D_{KL}$ is not defined). \end{itemize}

 Given these premises, Table~\ref{tab:performance_uniform} reveals that all the considered SM identification methods experience a certain level of overfitting, since $\widehat{M}_{eff} > M$ in all the cases.
-Nonetheless, this fact is particularly evident for the (V-)GMM solution class, where $\widehat{M}_{eff}=\overline{M}=20$; on the other side, the (V-)GMM+AE procedures turn out to be more accurate ($\widehat{M}_{eff} \approx M$).
-It is also to noted that the value of the reconstruction error is remarkably smaller when adopting the proposed (V-)GMM+AE approach, meaning that all active events are detected and the few introduced artifacts have negligible importance weight.
+Nonetheless, this fact is particularly evident for the (V-)GMM solution class, where $\widehat{M}_{eff}=\overline{M}=20$; on the other side, the (V-)GMM+AE procedures turn out to be more accurate ($\widehat{M}_{eff} \approx M$), together with GMM+DNN.
+However, the main difference between the two AE-based solutions and GMM+DNN resides in the value of the reconstruction error, which is remarkably smaller when adopting the former approaches, meaning that all active events are detected and the few introduced artifacts have negligible importance weight.